piterbarg/aift/README.md

-# Automatic Inverse Function Theorem
+# Automatic Implicit Function Theorem
 ## Code companion

 Code to go with our paper, see [below](#paper)